Mehmed VI: Initial clashes with Mustafa Kemal

 After a long struggle instigated by British pressure, Ferid was able to obtain an arrest warrant for Mustafa Kemal Pasha and Rauf Bey on 29 July.
 Abdul Mejid, who had nationalist sympathies, stormed the palace and criticized the Sultan for blindly supporting Damad Ferid Pasha and his pro-British policy, to the point of insult.
 Ferid had few friends and many enemies, one of whom was the crown prince.
 The Sultan's continued reliance on Ferid prompted Abdul Mejid to correspond independently with Allied leaders and send letters of advice to his cousin, one of which was to push back in the negotiations for peace terms.
 Abdul Mejid wrote a memorandum to the Sultan which he subsequently leaked to the press calling for cooperation between the government with the nationalists.
 In a telegram to XV Corps, Mustafa Kemal would later downplay the Veliahd's memorandum as claims not to be taken seriously.

-With a decree Ferid had the Sultan personally sign, all of Mustafa Kemal Pasha's decorations were withdrawn and his honorary rank of aide-de-camp to the Sultan was also abolished. İzzet and Tevfik Pasha later resigned from government over this event.
+With a decree Ferid had the Sultan personally sign, all of Mustafa Kemal Pasha's decorations were withdrawn and his honorary rank of aide-de-camp to the Sultan was also abolished. İzzet and Tevfik would resign from Ferid's cabinet over this.
 The government was again unsuccessful in dispersing the Sivas Congress (4–11 September 1919).
-Upon its conclusion, Mustafa Kemal began the Telegram War by telling provincial officials to cut communications with Istanbul until they give in to Sivas' demands, the National Pact being one of them.
-Within a month, all of Anatolia and Thrace, save Istanbul, pledged allegiance to Kemal's movement.
-The British urged the Sultan to create a national unity government, and with the resignation of Damat Ferid Pasha, on 2 October Ali Rıza Pasha, a general with nationalist credentials, was brought to the premiership and signed the Amasya Protocol with the nationalists.
+Upon its conclusion, Mustafa Kemal began the Telegram War by instructing provincial officials to cut communications with Istanbul until they give in to Sivas' demands, the National Pact being one of them.
+Within a month, every governor in Anatolia and Thrace, save Istanbul, pledged allegiance to Kemal's movement.
+Damat Ferid Pasha's government collapsed, and on 2 October Ali Rıza Pasha, a general with nationalist credentials, was brought to the premiership and signed the Amasya Protocol with the nationalists, a document meant to coordinate resistance against the Allied powers between the Istanbul government and the Turkish nationalists.
 Vahdeddin was unhappy to have been forced to compromise with what he thought were unreconstructed Unionists rebelling against a rightful monarch.